VIBURNUM continued

 VIBURNUM 'Conoy'

-Superb recent American selection of more compact habit than its predecessors.
+A superb recent evergreen American selection of more compact habit than its predecessors.
 Dark glossy green leaves take on a maroon tinge in winter.
 Dark pink flower buds open to pleasantly fragrant creamy white flowers in April.
 The glossy red fruit can persist for 6-8 weeks in the autumn.
-Few larger plants only this year.
+We have a very splendid specimen next to the drive which attracts constant attention.
+The dark leaves make a wonderful backdrop for pale coloured early bulbs.

 VIBURNUM erubescens

 An unusual species with particularly lovely foliage.
 The fragrant white flowers in June-July are flushed with pink and are held in panicles, which is unusual for a viburnum.
-In fact the scent of recent evenings has been almost overwhelming.
-Sometimes considered to be tender, it seems surprisingly happy in most parts of the country when planted sympathetically.
+In fact their scent on a warm summers evening can be almost overwhelming.
+Bright red berries follow the lovely flowers.
+Popular literature sometimes suggests that it is tender, but I can't imagine why - certainly I've seen no evidence of that...it seems surprisingly happy in most parts of the country when planted appropriately.
 Tuck it amongst other shrubs and don't use it to make a windbreak!
-Having said that, however, it is thriving here on our exposed stock beds on heavy clay.
-If it grows here, it will grow anywhere!
-Recommended.
+Having said that, however, it thrived on our exposed stock beds on heavy clay at our previous site as well as here, where we are well and truly windswept!
+Consider also V. henryi and their hybrid V. x hillieri 'Winton'.
+What a fabulous group they are.

 VIBURNUM erubescens var. gracilipes

-This tough medium sized shrub is upright in habit.
-Long, open panicles of fragrant pinky white flowers are freely produced in July.
+This tough medium sized shrub is another of my favourites.
+Upright in habit, its long, open panicles of fragrant pinky white flowers are freely produced in July.
 It readily sets fruit which start red and ripen to black.
-This is so different from the species above that it is hard to believe it could be so closely related - this one is nearer aesthetically to the farreri/grandiflora group.
+This is so different from the species above that it is hard to believe it could be so closely related - for me, this one is nearer aesthetically to the farreri/grandiflora group.
 Yet it tallies exactly with the description Mike Dirr gives in his monograph.
+Perhaps the best known example of this unusual plant in this country is at Sissinghurst Castle Garden in Kent.

 A fantastic plant, it is a US National Arboretum Plant Introduction.
 V. x carlcephalum 'Cayuga' was crossed with V. utile in 1962.
 5 years later, a selected seedling was self-pollinated.
 A further seedling was then selected for evaluation in 1975.
 It was 1981 before it was released and named "Eskimo".
-It is semi evergreen, forming a compact rounded shrub of 4-5'.
+It is semi evergreen, taking time to form a compact rounded shrub of 3-4'.
 Snowball like flower heads are produced in May, made up of lots of pure white tubular flowers.
-I had lost patience with this one, but I'm trying again because it does have the potential to look fantastic.
-Perhaps I was just unlucky!
+It's a shame that it's not fragrant (sterile flower bracts never are) but it's worth planting nevertheless.

 VIBURNUM farreri 'December Dwarf'